Trouble login to two different typo3 6.1 instances

 Tell me what info you need, I will reply as fast as possible.

-#1 Updated by Jigal van Hemert over 7 years ago
+Updated by Jigal van Hemert almost 8 years ago

 - Status changed from New to Needs Feedback

 It sounds like you have a conflict with the cookies that are used for the BE login.
 By default a browser will associate them with the domain you work with.

 If you have two instances on the same domain, but only on a different subdomain both instances will try to use the same cookie.